Quantum cloning of steering

-In the task of cloning the steering property of $\rho_{AB}$, Alice is asked to perform a physical operation $\mathcal{E}_{BC}$ on $B$ and another system $C$, in a standard quantum state $|0\rangle_C$, before she sends $B$ to Bob.
-She obtains
+When cloning the quantum steering of $\rho_{AB}$, B goes through a cloning machine before being received by Bob.
+The cloning machine performs a physical operation, $\mathcal{E}_{BC}$, on B and another system C in a standard quantum state $|0\rangle_C$, creating a tripartite state

-After the operation, the part $B$ is sent to Bob and $C$ is sent to a third observer, Charlie.
-Then, the two states, shared by Alice and Bob, and Alice and Charlie, are
+After the operation, part B is received by Bob, and C is received by a third observer, Charlie.
+Then, the two states, shared by Alice and Bob, and Alice and Charlie, are given as follows: